Robin Williams Protected Homeless Man Being Harassed: Fans Share Upbeat Stories Of Celebrities Amid Scandals

 — Erin Gloria Ryan (@morninggloria) November 10, 2017

-The movement to share positive celebrity stories is still growing steam, with many others joining in to talk about their positive encounters in the day after the movement first started.
+The movement to share positive celebrity stories is still gaining steam, with many others joining in to talk about their positive encounters in the day after the movement first started.
 And many more are focusing on Robin Williams and his penchant for small acts of kindness.

 [Featured Image by Kevork Djansezian/Getty Images for PCA]